stha07ashok/stha07ashok/README.md

 <h2 align="center">🚀 About Me</h2>

 <p align="center">
-  Passionate about data science and web development.
+  Passionate about web development and AI/ML.
 Always eager to learn and explore new technologies.
 </p>

 <p align="center">